-The first impression of the A7ii is…. rock solid.
+The first impression of the Sony A7 II is…. rock solid.

-The various buttons on the camera are built as solid as the camera body, the battery cover, memory card cover, and the ports cover are still made by plastic but the quality has been improved as well.
+The various buttons on the camera are built as solid as the camera body, the battery cover, memory card cover, and the ports cover are still made of plastic.
+Still, the quality has been improved as well.

 Body and Design

-The Sony A7II had been redesigned, Sony had enlarged the grip and shifted the shutter button onto the grip.
-The new design gives a better and more nature feel for shooting.
+The body had been redesigned, Sony had enlarged the grip and shifted the shutter button onto the grip.
+The new design gives a better and more natural feel for shooting.

-There are 2 customizable buttons c1 and c2,1 mode dial, 1 exposure compensation dial on the top of the body.
+There are two customizable buttons, c1 and c2, one mode dial, one exposure compensation dial on the top of the body.

-The front and rear dials are well built, their can be easily reached by single hand during shooting.
+The front and rear dials are well built.
+They are accessible by a single hand during shooting.

-The control wheel does not change the ISO directly as the first generation A7 by default, it prevents the unintended change of ISO during shooting.
-However, you still can assign your prefer functionality to the control wheel as you like.
+Compared to first generation Sony A7, the control wheel does not change the ISO directly.
+However, you can still assign your preferred functionality to the control wheel as you like.

-The LCD screen can be tilted upward about 107 degrees and downward about 41 degrees.
-The movie recording button is located at the right hand side of the camera body to prevent accidentally touch, but it also causes little inconvenience if you do the movie recording frequently.
+You can tilt the LCD screen upward about 107 degrees and downward about 41 degrees.
+The movie recording button is located at the right-hand side of the camera body to prevent accidental touch.
+Still, it causes little inconvenience if you do the movie recording frequently.

-The battery slot is remained at the bottom of the body.
+The battery slot remains at the bottom of the body.

 The memory card slot is located at the bottom-right side of the body.

-The menu is the similar to the first generation A7 series.
+The menu is similar to the first-generation A7 series.
 The organization of settings is…. not perfect but acceptable.

-The settings are categorized into 6 main category, some of them contains up to 9 pages of settings while other contains only 1 page of settings.
-However, browsing through the menu is pretty straight forward and the terms used by the settings are clear and unambiguous.
+The settings are categorized into six main categories.
+Some contain up to 9 pages of settings, while others have only 1 page of settings.
+However, browsing through the menu is pretty straightforward, and the terms used by the settings are unambiguous.

-How true it is?
+How true is it?
 Let’s see the testing comparison below.